-This course 2XW3 leads to QTS.
-Further clarity on the significance of different teacher training qualifications can be found here.
+This salaried Mathematics course 2XW3 leads to QTS.
+Click here for Further clarity on the significance of different teacher training qualifications.

-Your training will be predominantly based in your host (employing) school other than
+Your training will be predominantly based in your host school other than

 - approx. 10 days at the university across the year; and

-You will register with the university and meet with your University Tutor who will begin to work with you on a needs analysis for a Training Plan.
+You will register with the university and meet with your University Tutor who will begin to work with you on a needs analysis for a Training Plan (TP) in term one.
 This will be reworked in term two and three between you, your school mentor and university tutor.

 Through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

 You will be treated like a member of the teaching staff and with your school mentors, you will feel supported as you become ready to teach.
 Our mentors are excellent experienced teachers who undertake rigorous training to develop their mentoring skills.

 Throughout your time in both schools, your university tutor visits you to monitor your progress and discuss your development with you and your school mentors.
 You will maintain close links with your host school throughout the programme.

 You will have the opportunity to teach KS3/KS4 and support KS5.
 KS3 topics include number and algebra; shape, space and measures, handling data, and problem solving.
 KS5 explore core mathematics, mechanics and statistics.